mcharb54/double-dealer/src/pages/archives/2019-09-10_the-rider-through-relativity-1.md

 He opened a drawer in the desk—a small flat object shone with a dull blue-black lustre—he laid it upon the edge of the desk—a small automatic pistol. "— the rest is steel and fire."

 Odd, he thought, that one should be playful, almost witty—considering the occasion.
 A hangman's humor—or philosophy.
-The one thing that might reconcile one to remain is that one is constantly making new discoveries— those impressive death-bed sayings preserved so piously may be true after all —the last flare of the expiring match.
+The one thing that might reconcile one to remain is that one is constantly making new discoveries—those impressive death-bed sayings preserved so piously may be true after all—the last flare of the expiring match.

 Aurel Sharrington had come to a snarl in the threads of his existence.
-And he was for a Gordian solution— scarcely in keeping with the teachings of the philosopher after whom he had been named.
+And he was for a Gordian solution—scarcely in keeping with the teachings of the philosopher after whom he had been named.
 His eye encompassed the triangle made by the two sheets of paper and the sinister weapon.

 "Here is my existence geometrically laid out," he mused, "a triangle—the bill for life and the bill for love.
 They've presented them a bit prematurely considering I am only thirty-three—thirty-three, three and thirty.
 Good old Hameroy will not bear me a grudge, I hope, for falsifying his forecast and dying of something else.
 He cannot condemn me to life to serve him as a kind of guinea-pig—it would not be fair."

 "As for Eve, she has grown used to living alone.
 She is Eve's true daughter and will survive.
 I was never meant to be her Adam.
-Well, to make a long matter of thirty-three years and God  knows how many months of suffering —short—"
+Well, to make a long matter of thirty-three years and God  knows how many months of suffering—short—"

 His pale thin hand reached for the brutal firearm.
 He held it fondly in his hands—like a book or a crucifix.
-His eyes swam with sudden tears— faintness came upon him—the tides of life seemed to be already fleeing from his body before the blow.
+His eyes swam with sudden tears—faintness came upon him—the tides of life seemed to be already fleeing from his body before the blow.
 Through half-opened eyes he saw the shining ring of the muzzle.
 It fascinated him.
 Again his lips fashioned words—words scarcely audible:

-"The ring of gold meant bondage— for both.
+"The ring of gold meant bondage—for both.
 This ring of steel means release—for both.
 It may be as difficult for a rich man to enter heaven as for a camel to pass through the eye of a needle.
 But here's a tiny orifice through which a poor fool may pass into a good, sound sleep."

 His will, springing into one soaring stream of resolution bade his finger fire.
 And the finger obeyed.

 Grey mist.
 Clouds that wallow, rise and fall.
 A clanging as of countless anvils.
 A planetary ringing in the ears—as of a thin, ethereal music, a burning vibration sweet and endless, swelling, dwindling, dying away and returning once more.

 "Awake!" said a voice.
 "You cannot escape the law.
 You cannot escape life.
-In the blundering fashion of your fellows you sought to break the thread— by crude mechanical means."
+In the blundering fashion of your fellows you sought to break the thread—by crude mechanical means."

 A figure grew plain beside him.
 It was a tall man clad in a tight-fitting garment which clung to his heroic form like silk and shimmered like silver.
 His face was august and sorrowfully serene.
 A radiance seemed to stream from it, a mellow light poured from his great sad eyes.
 His hair glittered like a crown of crystals and curled into points like flame.

 "I know," said Sharrington, "this is fever."
 Once more he drummed up all his will-power.
-"This is a hospital— you are a surgeon.
+"This is a hospital—you are a surgeon.
 Spare yourself a useless job."

 "The useless task was yours," said the stranger," and an evil task.
 This is not a hospital nor am I a surgeon.
 Yet in my way I have effected cures.
 I saw you—by a science you could not comprehend—and I transported you hither.
 In our world physical intervention as you know it in yours, is no longer necessary.
 We work with other forces."